A blue shield with a black eye mask over it.

 1. Lifetime subscriptions

-Instead, it’s one of the “too good to be true” VPN scams, often pulled by third-party resellers.
-You sign up for a VPN thinking that this is the one-and-only time you’re paying for it… but it isn’t!
-It’s not like buying a software license where you can download a program and use it forever.
-VPN providers need to pay for physical infrastructure.
-And all of that requires money – money “lifetime” subscriptions wouldn’t provide.
+In fact, it’s one of the “too good to be true” VPN scams, often pulled by third-party resellers.
+You sign up for a VPN thinking that this is the one-and-only time you’re paying for it, but it’s not!

-Hence most such offers end up voiding relatively fast, either by the company in question closing or via some reseller-related shenanigans.
+Hence, most such offers end up voiding relatively fast, either by the company in question closing or via some reseller-related shenanigans.
 Just look at what happened to VPN Land.

 1. Freemium packages